[4DOS.INFO]

 • PCXT-Micro DOS utilities, tools and command help for people who are new to computing and would like to gain some knowledge of command line functions and the ability to create batch files for DOS and Windows based environments.

-• ss64 A guide to Windows XP commands, also BASH, Oracle 8i and Apple OS X. - by Simon Sheppard
+• ss64 A guide to Windows XP CMD commands, also Powershell, BASH, Oracle 8i and SQL Server. - by Simon Sheppard

 • Technet Archive Microsoft Technet Archive, for older contents that is still of interest to some users...
 Articles and downloads.